Transport Strategy in Cheshire East

 The South East Manchester Multi-Modal (SEMMM) Strategy was originally produced and adopted in 2001.
 A number of interventions have been delivered over the past 15 years which were first brought forward through that Strategy, including the Alderley Edge Bypass and the A6 Manchester Airport Relief Road which opened in October 2018.
 Enhancement works in Poynton Town Centre, and the A6 Quality Bus Corridor were also developed from the original SEMMM Strategy.

-The completion of the SEMMM Strategy refresh has been on hold to enable incorporation of updated information on the Cheshire East Local Transport Plan (LTP) and the release of the revised draft GMSF which sets out development proposals for Greater Manchester to 2037.
+The completion of the SEMMM Strategy refresh has been on hold to enable incorporation of updated information on the revised draft GMSF which sets out development proposals for Greater Manchester to 2037.
 The close planning of development and transport priorities is crucial, and so it was deemed necessary to pause the SEMMM Strategy refresh to ensure we could take account of these important local policies.

-To find out more about related projects, please visit www.semmms.info
+To find out more about related projects visit www.semmms.info.

-If you have any further questions about the refresh of the SEMMM Strategy, please email our team on either of the addresses below:
+If you have any further questions about the refresh of the SEMMM Strategy email our team at firstname.lastname@example.org or email@example.com

 Related Transport Studies